-Mentioning a Benefit Quickly
+Mention a Benefit Quickly

 Unless the person you're calling hears something that would be helpful to them within a few seconds, they will hang up and get back to what they were doing.
 That's why it's crucial to quickly mention a benefit your company's product or service can offer them.

 To make your opening benefit more credible, provide some information on the reach of your company that will show it isn't some fly-by-night outfit.
-If more than 250 companies around the world that are similar to theirs have experienced that increased manufacturing efficiency, say that.
+If more than 250 companies around the world that are similar to theirs have experienced that increased manufacturing efficiency, speak up.
 If both your company and the one you're trying to land as a customer are small businesses, you might mention that six local companies they would recognize have lowered their CAC dramatically after using your service.

-Asking for More Time
+Ask for More Time

 Now that you've made it clear exactly what you're offering, you need to ask your sales prospect for permission to tell them some more about it.
 Telling them you'll take only a minute of their time when you don't know whether they have a minute to spare right then isn't the best approach.
 You may be seen as presumptuous and unworthy of any more of their consideration.